ricardoamaro/drupalci_testbot/README.md

 cd distributed/apachephp/
 sudo ./build.sh 5.4
 ```
+### 6- Examples:
-### 6- Example: Run a web container with all tests, 2 cpu and 2 patches:
+Run all tests using 2 CPUs, 2 patches and 2 modules on D7.26:
 ```
 cd distributed/apachephp/